Jamflynt/AboutCommonwealthCoders/README.md

 Custom logo and artwork done by myself (Jamie Flynt)

-Note: Links in footer are specfici to the Barron County region
+Note: Links in footer are specific to the Barron County region